-How to Blur the Background on iPhone Photos
+How To Blur Background on iPhone

 - Tap the shutter button to take the picture.

-Now that you know how to take photos with blurred backgrounds, you should also know that you can adjust the level of the background blur after taking the photo.
-This is supported by iPhone XR and later models.
+You can also adjust the level of the background blur after taking a photo.
+This is supported by iPhone XR and later models:

-Follow the steps below to adjust the background blur of your iPhone photos.

 - Open the Photos app and tap on the photo that you want to edit.